 That’s a minimum of 79 hours before you can begin as a trainee.
 This is actually a good thing—learning the basics of the business will give you a chance to judge whether this is the career for you before you’re too committed.

 Step 2: Find a Mentor

-This might be the hardest step, and if you have any connections to a licensed appraiser, you should take advantage them.
+This might be the hardest step, and if you have any connections to a licensed appraiser, you should take advantage of them.
 You’ll be responsible for finding your own mentor, so if you don’t have existing ties, you’ll need to network and/or cold-call appraisers near you using your state’s licensing board.

-Some appraisers refuse to take on trainees, because it’s more work for no real compensation.
+Some appraisers refuse to take on trainees because it’s more work for no real compensation.
 If they do agree, you’ll earn either a modest hourly wage or a small percentage of the appraisal fee.
 Don’t expect to get rich during your trainee hours.

 Step 3: Earn 1,000 Trainee Hours